 - a.
-The eight highest-ranking teams from the Preliminary Rounds will advance to the Quarterfinal Rounds. - The highest-ranking team will argue against the lowest-ranking team.
+The eight highest-ranking teams from the Preliminary Rounds will advance to the Quarterfinal Rounds. - b.
+The highest-ranking team will argue against the lowest-ranking team.
 The higher-ranked team will choose which side they wish to represent. - c.
-Each team will be scored on a combination of its average memorial score and average oral score (1/3 memorial and 2/3 oral). - d.
+Each team will be scored on a combination of its average memorial score and average oral score (one-third memorial and two-thirds oral). - d.
 Each team's school will be compared to its opponent's score in that round, and the winning team from that courtroom will advance.
-(Scores from teams in one room will not be compared to scores of teams in another room.) - e.
+(Scores from teams in one room will not be compared to scores of

+- teams in another room.) - e.
 In the event of a tie, the team winning the highest percentage of judges' ballots will advance. - f.
 If a tie occurs on ballots, the team with the higher memorial score will advance. - g.
 The top four winning teams will advance to the Semifinal Rounds, based on memorial scores and oral scores earned during the Quarterfinal Rounds.
 Advancement will be determined in the manner described above in subsections G(2)(c)-(f). - h.
-Depending upon the number of schools participating in the North America Regional Rounds, there might not be Quarterfinal Rounds, a.
-The four highest-ranking teams will advance to the Semifinal Rounds.
+Depending upon the number of schools participating in the North America Regional Rounds, there might not be Quarterfinal Rounds,